schasta218/support/ADMU/ReadMe.md

-> Currently the JumpCloud agent will not run if the system is bound to a domain and the ‘network category’.
+> Currently by design the JumpCloud agent service will not start if the system is bound to a domain and the ‘network category’ is 'DomainAuthenticated'.

 ![image35](https://github.com/TheJumpCloud/support/blob/BS-ADMU-version_1.0.0/ADMU/images/img_35.png)

 > If the agent install is successful the system will be prompted to reboot, this could be canceled with a keypress, if detected the system will leave the domain on next reboot.
-This step is required for the JumpCloud agent to start and check in to the console.
+This step is required for the JumpCloud agent to start and show in to the console.
 At this stage the script will also delete the temporary duplicate copy of the profile made by the USMT scanstate tool in the previous step.
 If the script fails at a previous step this directory will still exist on the system until it gets to this step and succeeds.